It was a bright sunny day. Mrs. Kapoor was leaving for work when the phone rang.

 Hello, Sim, I am Maggie!

 Oh, I see.
 Come in please, but you were supposed to come in the morning?

 Good I am here early no?
 So now I can talk to you the whole night.

 Maggie took out a cigarette and offered Sim, but she refused.
 Maggie was a very talkative girl and loved making new friends.
-She told her about her relation with Mrs. Kapoor’s son, how they met, how he proposed to her and all about her past.
+She told her about her relationship with Mrs. Kapoor’s son, how they met, how he proposed to her and all about her past.
 She also told her about her future plans.
-When Sim asked her about friendship, she said that friendship is a relation of soul, not mind, heart and body—soul which is always seeking.
+When Sim asked her about friendship, she said that friendship is a relation of the soul, not mind, heart, and body-soul which is always seeking.